DeOfficiis/DeOfficiis/README.md

 The tools I am concentrating on are Python, SQL, MQL4, Git, Azure, and AI/ML.

-I am new(ish) to datascience, and the purpose of maintaining a presence on github is to document process of discovery.
+I am new(ish) to datascience and engineering, and the purpose of maintaining a presence on github is - initially - to document process of discovery.
 We'll see where the road will take me.